 There’s still a big gap between small and large firms when it comes to digitally savvy sales.
 Only 20 per cent of SMEs engaged in digital selling, against 40 per cent of large firms, according to the OECD.

-Effective use of digital sales channels can super-charge your growth and, in this guide, we’ll show you some simple steps you can take right now.
+Effective use of digital sales channels can supercharge your growth and, in this guide, we’ll show you some simple steps you can take right now.
 Then, you can use our dedicated action plan to pick the right channel for your business.

 What contributing factors impact your choice of digital sales channels?